-1 CoC audit report is completed for each site within a Default multi-site certificate, and each site sampled within a group certificate.
+1 CoC audit checklist report iscan be completed for each site within a Default multi-site certificate, and each site sampled within a group certificate.

-At each site, audit only the relevant requirements.
-For example, the auditor can assess segregation of certified and non-certified seafood at sites taking physical possession of certified products but may not be able to conduct a full input/output reconciliation at this site if all records are held at the trading or central office.
+by verifying At each site, audit only the relevant requirements at each site.
+For example, the auditor can assess segregation of certified and non-certified seafood at sites taking physical possession of